pgmodeler/pgmodeler/README.md

 Introduction
 ------------

 PostgreSQL Database Modeler, or simply, pgModeler is an open source tool for modeling databases that merges the classical concepts of entity-relationship diagrams with specific features that only PostgreSQL implements.
-The pgModeler translates the models created by the user to SQL code and apply them onto database clusters from version 8.0 to 9.1.
+The pgModeler translates the models created by the user to SQL code and apply them onto database clusters (Version 9.x).

 Please, let me know how the pgModeler is working on your system!
 Help to improve this project, give your feedback about the software or report any bug at [Issues](https://github.com/pgmodeler/pgmodeler/issues) page.
 Additionaly, follow the pgModeler profile on [Facebook](https://www.facebook.com/pgmodeler) or [Twitter](https://twitter.com/pgmodeler) and be up-to-date with new features, fixes and releases.